Community

 The Climate Safe Neighborhoods (CSN) partnership, a collaboration between Groundwork USA and nine Groundwork trusts, examines neighborhood disparities in vulnerability to climate change in the context of segregationist housing polices of the past century.

-Discover the power to maintain your home and prevent costly repairs by registering for our ToolBOX workshops.
+Discover the power to maintain your home and prevent costly repairs by registering for their ToolBOX workshops.
 Home care and repair don't have to be daunting or expensive.
-Our workshops provide practical, expert-led sessions lasting 1-2 hours, focusing on key topics that impact your home's safety, health, and comfort.
+Their workshops provide practical, expert-led sessions lasting 1-2 hours, focusing on key topics that impact your home's safety, health, and comfort.

-Not all Farmers Markets are listed via the website.
+Not all Farmers Markets are listed on the website.